How fleets with complex schedules can realise the full benefits of going electric

 Accurate range forecasts

 When it comes to electric vehicles (EVs), one initial concern of operators is range.
-Fleets with tight schedules and complex routes need vehicles optimized to meet mission-critical demands, sometimes around the clock.
+Fleets with tight schedules and complex routes need vehicles optimised to meet mission-critical demands, sometimes around the clock.
 If a vehicle cannot run because the battery is not sufficiently charged, it can disrupt an entire operation — not just a single route.
 Whether the driver forgot to plug in or the battery itself has an issue, the impact will be felt throughout the entire operation.
 That particular route will need to be completed regardless, and now the fleet operator must manage delays, find an alternate vehicle and often an extra driver.

 Having access to information such as accurate range forecasts, live vehicle status and location details, unnecessary idling data and charger status is essential for a smooth operation.
 Using advanced fleet management solutions helps operators manage their fleet using accurate data on vehicles, routes and chargers.
 Operators are in full control with real-time visibility into vehicle location, remaining battery range and which chargers are available.
 They can also identify timely vehicle and charger issues that might otherwise affect the overall planning.

-Another aspect to consider is that the energy consumption of EVs is more sensitive to weather and road conditions than vehicles fueled by diesel.
+Another aspect to consider is that the energy consumption of EVs is more sensitive to weather and road conditions than vehicles fuelled by diesel.
 In addition, because of the current battery size and energy storage limitations, driving style can also impact range.
 That's why it's important to have insights into driver behavior.
-Driving as smoothly as possible and minimizing harsh acceleration or harsh braking supports maximum operational range and helps maintain overall battery health.
+Driving as smoothly as possible and minimising harsh acceleration or harsh braking supports maximum operational range and helps maintain overall battery health.

 Transitioning to an e-fleet usually means managing vehicles from various automakers (OEMs), with different propulsion systems (such as diesel, electric and hybrid).
 In addition, electric and hybrid vehicles may use both depot and on-route chargers, also from various manufacturers.
 Fleets with complex schedules tend to be large, meaning you'll have many assets to manage.
 If each vehicle and each charger comes with its own proprietary software solution, you'll then need to learn, manage, monitor, maintain and integrate multiple software platforms.